 • Frozen evaporator coil

-Freon is bad for your health if handled improperly, so you’ll want an HVAC pro like The Frazier Company to fix an air conditioner coolant leak.
-In many situations, it may just be better to schedule air conditioning installation since Freon is expensive.
+Freon is hazardous to your health if handled improperly, so you’ll want an HVAC pro like The Frazier Company to repair an air conditioner coolant leak.
+In most instances, it may just be better to request air conditioning installation since Freon is costly.
 Production of this coolant was stopped in 2020 because of its harmful effects on the ozone layer.
-As a result, just reduced recycled quantities are available.
+As a result, only reduced recycled quantities are available.

-Rely on The Frazier Company for Repairing Your Air Conditioner Leaks
+Rely on The Frazier Company to Fix Your Leaky Air Conditioner

-When it comes to air conditioning repair in Omaha, go with the company your neighbors and friends trust.
-We’ve been known for our quick, friendly and reasonable services since {year}.
-Call us at 402-628-0206 to schedule your appointment today!
+When it comes to air conditioning repair in Omaha, turn to the company your neighbors and friends trust.
+We’ve been known for our quick, friendly and affordable services since {year}.
+Contact us at 402-628-0206 to request your appointment now!